 Of course, many teachers living in the above 15 states take additional jobs that withhold FICA taxes from their paychecks.
 But can individuals with teacher retirement plans who previously paid into the SSA’s fund qualify for Social Security disability benefits?
 The short answer is: It depends.
 There are two rules that could prevents teachers living in those 15 states from qualifying for Social Security disability benefits.
 These two rules are known as the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO).

-How The Windfall Elimination Provision (WEP) Rule Works
+How The Windfall Elimination Provision (WEP) Rule Affects Benefits Not Paid Through Teacher Retirement Plans

 If you’ve never paid Social Security taxes, then the WEP won’t affect you.
 The WEP rule only applies if you’ve worked another non-exempt job where you paid into the Social Security system.
-This program affects how the SSA calculates retirement and disability benefits for people who work in the public sector.
-If you live in one of the above 15 states, the WEP rule only applies to people who:
+This program affects how the SSA calculates both retirement and disability benefits for people working in the public sector.
+If you live in one of the above 15 states, then the WEP rule only applies to people who:

 - Are entitled to a Social Security benefit based on their own work history, and